Imorenob1991/Walmart_ABC_Classification/README.md

     - C Products: 33.7% of SKUs generate 5% of total sales in units.
 These are the slow-moving goods in Walmart stores.

-### SCOPE Analysis N°2: SKU ABC Classification in tearms of Sales in Revenue
+### Analysis N°2: SKU ABC Classification in tearms of Sales in Revenue

 <img width="670" alt="ImageN°2(Revenue)" src="https://github.com/user-attachments/assets/4439c822-140f-40bc-a2eb-8bd20a3b3a46">